The West Cornwall Beekeeper’s Association

-The West Cornwall Beekeepers’ Association was formed in the mid 1940s to provide a local association for beekeepers who, due to lack of transport, were unable to travel to meetings in the East of the county.
+WCBKA was established in 1943 to provide a local association for beekeepers who, due to lack of transport, were unable to travel to meetings in the East of the county.
 It is open to all beekeepers and those interested in beekeeping whatever their experience.

-During the winter, when the bees are tucked up, we meet normally on the 2nd Tuesday and 4th Monday (Novices) of the month, for a variety of lectures from experts in their field, or workshops covering aspects of beekeeping.
-These evenings are also a forum for exchanging ideas as well as being a chance to meet members socially.
+Winter meetings are held when the bees are tucked up.
+We meet monthly on a Tuesday evening at Passmore Edwards Institute, Hayle, for a variety of lectures from experts in their field, or for workshops covering aspects of beekeeping.
+These evenings are also a forum for exchanging ideas as well as being an opportunity to meet members socially.

 You can download a membership form: Membership form 2013-14.